 - Paras 6.2 – 6.7: Customer due diligence – Risk-based customer due diligence and risk-profiling

-- Para 6.17: Customer due diligence – Customer due diligence measures
+- Para 6.17: Customer due diligence – Customer due diligence measures: information obtained from a reliable source independent of the person whose identity is being verified

 - Figure 2: New additional diagram – “Architecture for the risk-based process”